Jacob-Rodie/osTicket-help-desk-lab/01-installation.md

-# Part 1 — osTicket Installation
+# Part 1 — Installing osTicket

 [🏠 Main Project](README.md) | [Next: Post-Installation Configuration →](02-configuration.md)

 ## Overview

+For this project, I wanted to build a working help desk environment from the ground up rather than only use an already-configured ticketing system.

-In this part of the project, I installed **osTicket v1.15.8** on a Windows virtual machine and configured the supporting components required for the application to run.
+I deployed osTicket on a Windows 11 Enterprise virtual machine in Microsoft Azure and configured the components it depends on: IIS for the web server, PHP for the application runtime, and MySQL for the database.

-The environment uses:
+The final environment used:

-- Windows 11 Enterprise virtual machine hosted in Microsoft Azure
+- Windows 11 Enterprise
+- Microsoft Azure
 - Internet Information Services (IIS)
 - PHP 7.3.8
 - PHP Manager for IIS